 When we first moved into our house and had only 3 pieces of furniture, I made it my job to search on Craigslist every evening.

-It sometimes takes weeks or even months for that perfect piece to come along, but by searching every day, you can be the first to snatch it up and snag an awesome it was only $50!took me 6 months to find the perfect coffee table but it was worth it.
-And
+It sometimes takes weeks or even months for that perfect piece to come along, but by searching every day, you can be the first to snatch it up and snag an awesome deal.
+It took me 6 months to find the perfect coffee table but it was worth it.
+And it was only $50!

 2. Sign up for alerts.